Maximizing Hypertrophy for Powerlifting Success

 Key Takeaways

-• Hypertrophy is the process of increasing muscle size and is essential for powerlifting performance.
+- Hypertrophy is the process of increasing muscle size and sets the stage for maximizing strength in powerlifting.

 Training Strategies for Maximizing Muscle Hypertrophy